- Chart

 Growth Trajectory and Initiatives

-Historical Growth: Yum China has demonstrated significant growth in revenue and store count over the past decade, driven by expansion in China's rapidly growing economy.
+Historical Growth: Yum China has experienced significant growth in the past, driven by store expansion and same-store sales growth.

 Summary